TypicalAM/goread/README.md

 ## ✨ Contributing

-### TODOs

-Here are the things that I've not yet implemented, contributions and suggestions are very welcome!

-- [x] URL highlighting and opening
-- [x] Automatically theming the glamour viewer
-- [ ] AI-Generated feed suggestions
-- [ ] Adding customizable keybinds

-### Issues

-If something doesn't work feel free to create an issue:
+If you have an idea or something doesn't work feel free to create an issue.
+If it is a bug remember to:

 - Update using `go install github.com/TypicalAM/goread@latest` or `homebrew upgrade`
 - Include output of `goread --version`
-- Include logs are usually located at `/tmp/goread.log` on linux and `%TMP%\goread.log` on Windows
+- Include logs which are usually located at `/tmp/goread.log` on linux and `%TMP%\goread.log` on Windows

 ## 💁 Credit where credit is due